aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 1. `platform` references default settings defined in AVD specific to certain switch platforms.
 2. `loopback_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for Loopback0.
-3. `loopback_ipv4_offset` offsets all assigned loopback IP addresses counting from the beginning of the IP scope.
-This is required when the same IP pool is used for two different node_types (like media_spine and media_leaf in this example) to avoid overlapping IPs.
-The offset is "1" in this case because each spine switch uses one loopback address.
-In a production scenario it is recommended to consider future scale and it might be worth it to increase the offset to account for two or more spine switches.
-If this is done at a later stage, the loopback addresses would be reassigned, which might not be what you want.
+3. `loopback_ipv4_offset` offsets all assigned loopback IP addresses, counting from the beginning of the IP scope.
+This is required when the same IP pool is used for two different node_types (like media_spine and media_leaf in this example) to avoid overlapping IP addresses.
+The offset is "1" because each spine switch uses one loopback address.
+In a production scenario, it is recommended to consider future scale, and it might be worth it to increase the offset to account for two or more spine switches.
+If this is done later, the loopback addresses will be reassigned, which might differ from what you want.
 4. `uplink_switches` defines the uplink switches, which are `amber-spine1` and `blue-spine1`.
 5. `max_parallel_uplinks` defines how many parallel uplinks are created between each leaf and spine.
 6. `uplink_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the uplink interfaces that were just defined.
 7. `spanning_tree_mode` defines the spanning tree mode.
 In this case, MSTP is used, which is the default.
 However, other modes are supported should they be required, for example, for connectivity to legacy or third-party vendor environments.
 8. `filter` defines which settings from NETWORK_SERVICES to be applied to this device.
-9. This sets PTP Priority 2 to 1 since it's the amber leaf switches, which are preferred over the blue leaf switches.
+9. This sets PTP Priority 2 to 1 since it's the amber leaf switches that are preferred over the blue leaf switches.
-10. `nodes` defines the actual spine switches, using the hostnames defined in the inventory.
+10. `nodes` defines the leaf switches using the hostnames defined in the inventory.
 11. `id` is used to calculate the various IP addresses, for example, the IPv4 address for the Loopback0 interface.
 In this case, dc1-spine1 will get the IPv4 address 10.255.0.1/27 assigned to the Loopback0 interface.
 12. `bgp_as` defines the BGP AS number for this particular device.
 13. `mgmt_ip` defines the IPv4 address of the management interface.
 As stated earlier, Ansible will perform name lookups using the hostnames specified in the inventory unless using the `ansible_host` option.
 However, there is no automatic mechanism to grab the result of the name lookup and use that to generate the management interface configuration.

-## Specifying network services (VRFs and VLANs) in the EVPN/VXLAN fabric
+## Specifying network services (VRFs and VLANs) in the Media fabric

 The `ansible-avd-examples/media/group_vars/NETWORK_SERVICES.yml` file defines All VRF and VLANs.
 This means that regardless of where a given VRF or VLAN must exist, its existence is defined in this file, but it does not indicate ***where*** in the fabric it exists.
-That was done at the bottom of the inventory file previously described in the [Inventory](#content-of-the-inventoryyml-file) section.
+That was done at the bottom of the inventory file described in the [inventory](#content-of-the-inventoryyml-file) section.

 ```yaml title="NETWORK_SERVICES.yml"
 ---